vkuznet/urlfetch2go/README.md

 ```

 It will build ```urlfetch_proxy``` executable which you can fetch from UNIX shell.
-By default it serves request on port 8000, feel free to modify code accoringly.
+By default it serves requests on localhost:8000/getdata,
+feel free to modify code accoringly.

 I also provided a simple python client to demonstrate the usage of proxy
 server.
 Modify code accoringly for your favorite URLs and run it as following: